-When then memory arises, and they resent it anew, it now contaminates the present.
+When the memory arises and they resent it anew, it now contaminates the present.

 Nothing should irritate us in the slightest.
 Irritation is a sign of anger, hostility, resentment, and impatience.
 It means that our ego is involved.
 We wish our will to be imposed, and when our will is not done, we become angry, resentful, and then frustrated.